DSN-2025: Research Track Call For Contributions

 All contributions must be written in English.
 IEEE Computer Society will publish accepted contributions.

-At least one author of every accepted paper is expected to register (as a regular registration) for the conference and present the work.
+At least one author of every accepted paper is expected to register (as a regular registration) for the conference and present the work in person.

 When submitting, authors have to select one of the following categories:

-Regular papers (11 pages): full paper describing a research contribution, including experimental work focused on implementation and evaluation of existing techniques in the DSN thematic areas.
-Papers should clearly describe a novel scientific contribution and a significant advancement of the state of knowledge in DSN relevant topics.
+Regular papers (11 pages): a full paper describing a research contribution, including experimental work focused on implementation and evaluation of existing techniques in the DSN thematic areas.
+Papers should clearly describe a novel scientific contribution and a significant advancement of the state of knowledge in DSN-relevant topics.
 The paper should address a significant problem with a compelling solution whose validity and practical applicability are clearly discussed.

 Practical experience reports (7 pages): a shorter paper describing practitioner experiences or lessons learned applying tools and techniques to real-world problems and systems, or based on the empirical analysis of field data using a rigorous scientific approach.
 A paper in this category is expected to show new insights and experiences informing the research and practice of robust computing system design.
 Contributions reporting on industry practical experiences and lessons learned are highly encouraged, including studies reporting negative results or challenges about the practical applicability or scalability of research results in industry.